ajwills72/hbab/docs/core.md

 There's an important distinction to make here.
 With the delta rule, a single-layer network has a mechanism by which it _will_ learn anything it _can_ learn.
 But what _can_ it learn?

 Well, turns out, there are some relatively simple problems single-layer networks cannot learn.
-For example, say a menu says that the omlette comes with chips or salad.
+For example, say a menu says that the omelette comes with chips or salad.
 Which of these orders fits that rule?

 1. Omelette and chips